 Before starting the accreditation process, you must obtain an offer of employment from one of the regional provider agencies.
-Your provider agency must initiate the accreditation process by forwarding a completed Personnel Change Form to the Coastal Valleys EMS agency.
+Your provider agency must initiate the accreditation process by sending a Letter of Intent to Hire to the Coastal Valleys EMS agency.

 Step 3: Call the EMS office to make an appointment.

 At this appointment, you will complete your pre-accreditation application, and submit the necessary paperwork and accreditation fee, including:

 - A completed CVEMS application form

 - A copy of your California paramedic license

 - A copy of your legal photo identification